15 Possible Explanations for Long Delayed Echoes

-- The first Moon-bounced echoes were heard in 1946, and reflection from the moon can quite easily be done at VHF-UHF frequencies.
+- The first Moon-bounced echoes were heard in 1946, and this can quite easily be done at VHF-UHF frequencies.
 Radio amateurs communicate via the moon from 50 MHz and up to 24 GHz.
-An example of the typical delay at 144 MHz can be heard here (from site of Spanish radio amateur EA6VQ).
+An example of the typical delay can be heard here for 144 MHz signals (from site of Spanish radio amateur EA6VQ).

 - In 2008, a facility with big enough antenna (300 by 365 m) and high enough power (3.6 MW) was used to set a new record for how low in frequency on HF one can go and still get echoes from the moon: You can hear echoes at 7 MHz here.

 - Signals can also be bounced off all of the nearest planets and asteroids (Radar astronomy).
 A recent amateur experiment was succesful in getting echoes from Venus with delays of about 5 minutes.

 - Reflection of signals with 4-8 seconds delay from the solid surfaces of large meteorites and the surrounding ionization clouds circulating around the Earth beyond the lunar orbit.

 - Reflection from clusters of ionized gas clouds in the Lagrange-Trojan regions.
 (Sun-earth L1, delay of about 10 sec or Moon-earth L4 or L5, delay of about 2.5 sec)